Improving the numerical stability of fast matrix multiplication: Scaling

 \section{Scaling}

 We now turn our attention to strategies for pre- and post-processing matrices in order to improve numerical stability.
-The error bounds from \Cref{sec:bounds} can be summarized by the following relative error bound
+The error bounds from \cref{sec:bounds} can be summarized by the following element-wise absolute error bound

 Recall that $f_\text{alg}$ is the (at worst) polynomial function of the inner dimension that depends on the particular algorithm used.
 Unfortunately, these bounds can often be quite large when $|c_{ij}|$ is small relative to $\|A\|\|B\|$.
-For the remainder of this section, we will ignore $f_\text{alg}$ and consider it a fixed quantity, so that $f_\text{alg}(K)\epsilon = O(\epsilon)$.
-The following example shows that the relative error from fast matrix multiplication computations can be large.
+The purpose of this section is to address the contribution of $\| A \|$ and $\| B \|$ to the error bound, ignoring the particular fast algorithm that is used.
+Thus, for the remainder of this section, we will ignore $f_\text{alg}$ and consider it a fixed quantity, so that $f_\text{alg}(K)\epsilon = O(\epsilon)$, and we will focus on relative error.